-Note that in French, this is an expression ("coup de foudre") meaning Love at First Sight
+Note that in French, this is an expression ("coup de foudre") meaning Love at First Sight.

-Also not to be confused with Pikachu
+Also not to be confused with the Electric-type attack from Pokémon.

 - Many times in Lucky Star.